javajawa/ISEGameOfLife/README.txt

   - Compiling
   - Ensure compile on save is on if you plan to change things
  - Clean and Build GameOfLife
- - You should be set
+ - You should be set to build and run simulations (see below)

 == Building Simulations ==